peak-gao/code-notes/js-basics-short-notes.md

         - The TAX_RATE constant (variable) is accessible from inside the calculateFinalPurchaseAmount(..) function, even though we didn't pass it in, because of lexical scope

 #### Loops
-- the while loop and the do..while loop forms illustrate the concept of repeating a block of statements until a condition no longer evaluates to true:
+- while loop & do..while loop illustrate repeating a block of statements until a condition no longer evaluates to true:
     ```
     while (numOfCustomers > 0) {
     	console.log( "How may I help you?" );